-A: Minneapolis reviews page one of the report - that the report appears to be fully completed, and that it is signed and dated.
-The accuracy and completeness of the disclosures in a report are solely the responsibility of the candidate.
+A: Minneapolis staff will confirm that the report appears to be fully completed, and that it is signed and dated.
+The accuracy and completeness of the report are solely the responsibility of the candidate.

-Q: What requirements must a committee meet in order to terminate?
+Q: What requirements must a candidate meet to close their account?

 A: A candidate may file a Final Report once their cash balance is \$100.00 or less, and there are no outstanding loans, and no outstanding bills.
-No further reports will be expected once a Final Report has been filed.
+No further reports are required for that campaign once a Final Report has been filed.
 [MN Stat.
 211A.03]